Chase Freedom® Student credit card review

 • Enjoy a $20 rewards bonus (2,000 points) each account anniversary year your account remains in good standing (for up to five years).

 • Many students like to travel or study abroad and this card charges foreign transaction fees.
-This isn't the card for taking on a trip overseas.
+This isn't a good card for taking on a trip overseas.

 The CardName is a great way for students to save money thanks to its 1% cash back on all purchases – which could add up quickly when it’s time to buy textbooks every semester – and $50 bonus if you make your first purchase within the first three months of having the card.
 In addition, this card encourages students to learn how to use a credit card responsibly since it provides bonus rewards for being in good standing, as well as an opportunity for an automatic increase in your credit line after meeting certain criteria.